amadormf/pagination-template/README.md

 	    actualPage: false,
 	    index: 11 } ]

-The first parameter of constructor is the url path, you can indicate where is the positions of page parameters.
+The first parameter of constructor is the url path, you can indicate where is the positions of page parameters, if you send this parameter equal null the return url is a '#'

 Example: